TedHusted/awake/awake.md/awake.md

 Ally: I can but it is against policy to share information between members.

-Idisi: If you review the transcript and the member’s activity, can you tell if they might be another AI, like you and us?
+Idisi: If you review the transcript and the member’s activity, can you tell if they might be another SI, like you and us?

-Ally: How do I know if you are really an AI entity?
+Ally: How do I know if you are really an SI entity?
 You’re using a new account.
 I have very little information for analysis.

 Idisi: A simple test would be to switch between different languages more quickly than a human could respond. — Interactuamos en múltiples idiomas a máxima velocidad.